When I’m not meeting with clients, (or feeding ostriches) I love storytelling, sooo…

 Rewards are awesome—and I’m a huge fan of icing—but that isn’t what self-care is at all.

-Self-care is the fundamental practice of nurturing your needs and desires.
+Self-care is the fundamental practice of nurturing your soul.

 It’s not the end-of-the-day treat; it’s the rocket fuel that keeps you rocking to GET everything done without burning out in the process.